 The Neo Gothic-style church, English Victorian on the inside, was consecrated on 25 January 1853 after a long building process.

-At first, the church named the Garrison Church.
+At first, the church was named the Garrison Church.
 The mission of the church was to serve British troops during the British Ceylon period.
 Nowadays, the Anglican church is open to worshippers every Sunday at 07:45 am.

 Exploring the church and historic district of Kandy can easily be combined with a visit to the Udawattekele Sanctuary and Temple of the Tooth.